Generation 2's Brass Excalibur Swords

 Like all Gen2 swords, the Excalibur swords blade was incredibly sharp.
 In fact, when I first used my thumb to carefully get a rough indication of how sharp it was, I felt it trying to bite and knew at once that this was one MEAN blade!
 So when I took this it outside to test the Excalibur swords balance and handling, I was more than a little wary of how nasty a slip could be with this monster!

-Now at just over 5lbs (EDIT: I stand corrected - it's actually 5lbs 6oz, thanks Justin!), this sword is really quite overweight (by around 2lbs) and while it can be handled with one hand, it is far more suited to two handed usage.
+Now at 5lbs 5oz, this sword is really quite overweight (around 50% heavier than a sword of this type should be) and while it can be handled with one hand, it is far more suited to two handed usage.
 Surprisingly at this weight you'd expect this sword to be totally unbalanced - but Gen2 have done a very nice job in this area - the Excalibur swords point of balance is actually around 3 and 1/2 inches from the cross guard.

 This makes handling this sword relatively smooth considering it's weight (it has been said that it is preferable to have a well balanced but heavier sword over a light and unbalanced one, though obvious a light and well balanced sword is even better!), but recovery time from a swing is still almost about half that of a lighter swifter sword of the same type, which obviously would put any potential King Arthurs life in extreme danger in a real sword fight!

-However, on any given swing, this sword has a lot of character - and it sure can generate a massive amount of force...
+However, any given swing of this blade generates a massive amount of force...

 "Put just a little power into it and you can easily deliver a terrible blow that an opponent would be hard pressed to parry..."